 The juxtaposition of formal cultural garb and pop cultural accoutrements keeps the work fascinating.
 These tightly cropped compositions are always informed by the presence of Hip Hop imagery, whether in the form of boom boxes, tapes, gold chains or typography.
 Playful and energized with tactility and detail, they’re both sensual and contemporary – solemn and light.

-NEW - Music on Walls - Interview w/ Ken Flewellyn
+Music on Walls - Interview w/ Ken Flewellyn

 Playboy - 3 Black Artists on the Art World

 Thinkspace Gallery - SCOPE Miami Beach (Group Show) 2017